sevenmind/velociraptor/README.md

 available for any script passed as an argument.

-If you do not pass any arguments to Velociraptor it follows its default functionality of building an image and pushgin to google cloud.
+If you do not pass any arguments to Velociraptor it follows its default functionality of building an image and pushing to google cloud.
 It does this in the following stages:

 1. Looks for an encrypted JSON service account in the `.github/` folder, and